 I swaddle him then put him right back down in his bassinet for a nap.
 He typically babbles for a bit, but is usually calm and happy.
 If he does cry, it doesn't last long.

 We worked super hard on creating good sleep habits early on and getting Max on this schedule thanks to our sleep coach Kristen!
+You can use code HUMMUSAPIEN10 for 10% off her packages.

 If you follow me on Instagram, you know breastfeeding was very challenging for us.
 I made the decision to exclusively pump and it's been wonderful for both me and baby.